-- Process planning: - Full configuration control of process plans. - Routing and approval of plans before they can be released to the shop floor. - eBOM to mBOM planning and reconciliation. - Allow planners to include rich instruction content such as CAD models, drawings, movies, documents, etc. - Effectivity assigned to plans (serial, lot, and date effectivity types). - Inclusion of model-based instructions (MBIs). - Process execution: - Enforces that work is performed in the order/sequence defined by planning. - Captures as-built data such as serial number, lot number, temp, humidity, or any other process data. - Redlining of plans on the floor. - Provides method of superseding a work order with a later revision of a process plan. - Electronic buy offs. - Process quality: - Discrepancy initiation, corrective actions, etc. - Allows for liens to be placed on parts. - Electronic quality buy offs. - Captures quality information from parts vendors.
+- · Process planning. - Full configuration control of process plans. - Routing and approval of plans before they can be released to the shop floor. - Engineering bill of materials (eBOM) to manufacturing bill of materials (mBOM) planning and reconciliation. - Allow planners to include rich instruction content such as CAD models, drawings, movies, documents, etc. - Effectivity assigned to plans (serial, lot, and date effectivity types). - Inclusion of model-based instructions (MBIs). - Process execution: - Enforces that work is performed in the order/sequence defined by planning. - Captures as-built data such as serial number, lot number, temp, humidity, or any other process data. - Redlining of plans on the floor. - Provides method of superseding a work order with a later revision of a process plan. - · Electronic buy offs. - Process quality: - Discrepancy initiation, corrective actions, etc. - Allows for liens to be placed on parts. - Electronic quality buy offs. - Captures quality information from parts vendors.